 Retribution Paladins have a subtly different rotation than in Cataclysm – it’s the same abilities, but in a different order.

 - Top Priority: If Inquisition is about to drop or is not active, and you have Holy Power, cast Inquisition.
 If not, and if you have 5 Holy Power, cast Templar’s Verdict.

-- Second Priority: If Execution Sentence, Hammer of Wrath or Exorcism are available, cast them, in that order if several are available.
+- Second Priority: If Execution Sentence or Hammer of Wrath are available, cast them, in that order if several are available.

 - Third Priority: If Crusader Strike is available, cast it.
 If not, if Judgement is available, cast it.

-- Fourth Priority: If you have 3 or 4 Holy Power, cast Templar’s Verdict.
+- Fourth Priority: Cast Exorcism if available.
+If you have 3 Holy Power, cast Templar’s Verdict.

 AOE DPS as Retribution

 For two or more targets, replace Templar’s Verdict with Divine Storm, and replace Crusader Strike with Hammer of the Righteous.
 Keep switching between targets.

 - Avenging Wrath and Guardian of Ancient Kings should both be used as often as possible.
 Ideally, use Guardian of Ancient Kings 10 seconds before Avenging Wrath.